Escambia County Sheriff's Office (Florida): History

 The office of sheriff was established with the transfer from Spain in 1821.
 The Spanish title Alguazil was initially used for the office.
 Henri Peire, a former privateer and colonel in the United States Army, was named the first sheriff by General Andrew Jackson.

 On 23 August 1877, the notorious outlaw John Wesley Hardin was arrested by Sheriff William H. Hutchinson working with Texas Rangers Lt.
 John B. Armstrong and Jack R. Duncan, accompanied by nine deputies.

 In the 21st century relations between the Escambia County Sheriff's Office and federal law enforcement were occasionally strained.
 In 2005 under Sheriff McNesby, disagreements over the release of information in drug cases led to a monthlong stand-off between the sheriff's office and the U.S. Attorney's office, which was only settled by the intervention of three federal judges.
 In September 2012, the Civil Rights Division completed its report on excessive use of force by the Escambia Sheriff's Office, that together with the Department of Justice's 2013 report on the inadequate status of the Escambia jail further exacerbated relations.
 In February 2015 Sheriff Morgan severed ties with both the federal Joint Terrorism Task Force headed by the FBI, and the U.S. Marshal's Regional Fugitive Task Force, pulling the deputies assigned to those duties.
 Again the issue was one of information dissemination.
 In December 2015 agreement was reached with the U.S. Attorney's office in Tallahassee to rejoin both task forces.

 Controversy arose in 2013 when ECSO deputies shot a 60-year-old unarmed man in his driveway.

+Escambia County Sheriff's office investigation into the June 8, 2017 death of Deanna Stevison has also been called out as controversial, due to the lack of follow-up on evidence contradicting the claims made by the three suspects in their police interviews, and the former employment of one of the suspects by Escambia County Sheriff's office and her relationship with the lead investigator of this case.
+Deanna Stevison's case is currently being profiled in the podcast Stand Our Ground.

 The canines of the sheriff's office received national honors at the U.S. Police Canine Association National Police Dog Trials in October 2014, where they had the top team scores.

 Before leaving office in early 2021, Sheriff David Morgan used $75,000 in office funds to commission a life-sized metal statue of himself.
 He said his intent was use the figure of himself saluting as an addition to the office's memorial to fallen officers.
 The new Sheriff Chip Simmons declined to install the statue in front of the office's main entrance.